Skip to main content

 So, the real revelation in Stranger Things ... a part of it is wrapped up in the allure of retreating to "a simpler time," a time when apparently all kids did was watch Star Wars, but its appeal to childhood runs a lot deeper than just the optics of childhood or a pre-9/11 world.
 It's not enough to reanimate the bodies of our childhood heroes.
 You have to know why these stories and these types are worth revisiting.

 As I discussed in my analysis of The Night of the Hunter, childhood is more than just "innocence" or an absence of responsibility.
 It is a state of existence independent of the chains of adult evils such as complicity.
 Kids haven't entered that battlefield in which they fight to earn their keep by saying the right things to people in power.
 Kids don't have the same incentives that adults do to shirk on their principles in exchange for the possibility of some material gain or security.
-And that's the real scary thing about growing up--once you have to keep your head up in the "real world," it's easy to shed those altruistic impulses because "that's just how the world is."
+That's the real scary thing about growing up--once you have to keep your head up in the "real world," it's easy to shed those altruistic impulses because "that's just how the world is."

 But the show has always tracked how a gang of outcast middle-schoolers might maintain this childlike virtue despite the pressures to conform or do away from childish things.
 The main way we've explored that has been in the way these friends have always gone to any length to save one another--whether that be a literal rescue mission or simply refusing to detach from them even as they appear to be drifting away.
 This is also something we have seen with the adult and teen characters of the show.
 These are people who have already been integrated into the systems and beliefs of the world who learn to reclaim what used to come naturally to them.